JUnit

 #### Upload the results to Currents

-Run [currents-upload](https://docs.currents.dev/resources/reporters/currents-cmd/currents-upload "mention")command to send the results to Currents for processing
+Run [currents upload](/resources/reporters/currents-cmd/currents-upload.md)command to send the results to Currents for processing

 {% endstep %}